-On multi-developer software projects, you can sometimes speed up every developer's builds a lot by allowing them to share the derived files that they build.
+On multi-developer software projects, you can sometimes speed up every developer's builds a lot by allowing them to share a cache of the derived files that they build.
 After all, it is relatively rare that any in-progress change affects more than a few derived files, most will be unchanged.
+Using a cache can also help an individual developer: for example if you wish to start work on a new feature in a clean tree, those build artifacts which could be reused can be retrieved from the cache to populate the tree and save a lot of initial build time.
 SCons makes this easy and reliable.

 Here's what happens:

 When a build has a